Sergei Korotkikh: Personal life

 According to Sergei, he has been a fan of books and films about espionage since his childhood and says it was what prompted him to attend KGB school in 1994 after serving in the Belarusian Armed Forces.

 Sergei Korotkikh maintains a close friendship with Oleksandr Avakov, the son of the former Interior Minister of Ukraine Arsen Avakov.
-Arsen Avakov appointed Korotkikh to lead the Ukrainian Ministry's Department for the Protection of Strategic Objects in 2015.
+It was reported that Arsen Avakov appointed Korotkikh to lead the Ministry's Department for the Protection of Strategic Objects in 2015.
+However, Avakov said that Korotkikh never worked in the Ministry of Internal Affairs.

-Sergei Korotkikh may possibly be a Germanic neopagan (Heathen) as he has been seen wearing the Mjölnir pendant around his neck on multiple occasions.
-Heathens who espouse folkish and far-right political standpoints tend to favor the terms Odinism, Wotanism, Wodenism, or Odalism to describe their specific faith community.

-In an 2022 interview with Al Jazeera, Sergei Korotkikh claims that his former neo-Nazi ideological values have since been changed.
-He now describes himself as a "right-wing European conservative" and has expressed praise for modern-day Poland, Hungary and Japan, referring to these nations as "healthy societies".
+In a 2022 interview with Al Jazeera, Korotkikh said that his past beliefs have changed, describing himself as a "right-wing European conservative" and expressing praise for modern-day Poland, Hungary and Japan, referring to these nations as "healthy societies".

 Sergei is an associate of Valery Ignatovich, the former head of the Special Purpose Police Detachment of the Belarusian Interior Ministry who received a life sentence on 16 July 2002 for the kidnapping and disappearance of Belarusian cameraman Dmitry Zavadsky.
 Some sources have stated that Sergei Korotkikh and Valery Ignatovich are cousins while others have said they are nonfamilial friends although either is yet to be confirmed.